DE / EN Home About Me Photoshoot for Women Women’s Retreats Interviews Gallery Contact

 Additional training:

-2020: Strategic Content Marketing Manager (6 months, Social Media Academy)
+2020: Strategic Content Marketing Manager (6 months, Social Media Academy, sma)

 Work Experience